 gradle dependencies gives you a list of the dependencies of the selected project, broken down by configuration.
 For each configuration, the direct and transitive dependencies of that configuration are shown in a tree.
 Below is an example of this report:

-Concrete examples of build scripts and output available in the Inspecting Dependencies.
+Concrete examples of build scripts and output available in the Viewing and debugging dependencies.

 gradle buildEnvironment visualises the buildscript dependencies of the selected project, similarly to how